THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Plus the optical assembly of both is much the same, where light enters the tube and is picked up by the primary mirror (objective lens), which reflects it on so that the light is concentrated onto the smaller secondary mirror (which is flat) and then finally into the eyepiece.

-Dobsonian vs Newtonian mount
+Dobsonian vs refractor

 How to set up a Dobsonian

-Here’s a video look at the size and set up of an 8 inch Dobsonian…
+Here’s a video look at the size and setup of an 8-inch Dobsonian…

 What is the best Dobsonian for beginners?